 I hold over a decade of experience lecturing in Phonetics and Phonology in Higher Education institutions.
 In Buenos Aires, Argentina, I lectured in Practical Phonetics and Discourse Analysis modules in ELT and Translation programmes.
 In the UK, I have taught in several modules at the University of York, including introductory Phonetics and Phonology, The Prosody of English, and Social Interaction and Conversation Analysis, among others.
 I hold a Vice-Chancellor's Teaching Award (UoY, 2019), and Associate Fellowship from the Higher Education Academy (Advanced HE, 2017) in the UK, and a degree in English Language Teaching (ISP Dr Joaquín V González, 2004).

 I have participated widely in public engagement activities, showcasing my research to different audiences.
 I was a finalist in the Three Minute Thesis competition in York in 2018, and in Falling Walls Lab London in 2019, and got third prize in the UoY 2018 Humanities Research Centre Poster Competition.
 I took part in several science exhibitions with interactive activities on conversation analytic research for kids and adults such as YorNight, and the Festival of Ideas.
-I am featured in the February 2020 Babel Magazine issue, discussing my work on CA-IL and co-animations.
+I am featured in the Linguistic Horizons section of the February 2020 Babel Magazine issue, discussing my work on CA-IL and co-animations.

 I am currently part of the founding and coordinating committee of the EMCA Remote Data Sessions project (#EMCARemote) with Dr. Jack Joyce and Natalie Flint (Ulster University).
 Since 2017, we have held online data sessions with other postgraduate students and early career researchers from around the world, enabling academics from different points of the globe to exchange knowledge and feedback.
 The project is now sponsored by the International Society of Conversation Analysis (ISCA).